MHSBuilds/RejectFlow-Public/README.md

 }
 ```

-See full [API Documentation](./docs/api.md) for complete reference.
+See full API Documentation under the API Docs page for complete reference.
+This page can be found once signed in to the application.

 ## Troubleshooting